AdobeDocs/journey-optimizer.nl-NL/help/using/offers/export-catalog/export-offers.md

 **Gebied:** kenmerken
 **Titel:** Kenmerken van de Optie van het Besluit **Beschrijving:** de Kenmerken zijn de extra attributen of eigenschappen van aanbiedingen die tot een bepaalde beslissingsoptie behoren.
 Deze kenmerken zijn sleutelwaardeparen, wat betekent dat ze een kenmerknaam bevatten (soms ook wel een sleutel genoemd) waaraan een waarde is gekoppeld en dat ze worden gebruikt om een beslissingsoptie te onderscheiden van de andere aanbiedingen.
-Voor bijvoorbeeld de kenmerknaam &quot;color&quot; kan de waarde &quot;green&quot; zijn voor een specifieke aanbieding.
+Voor bijvoorbeeld de kenmerknaam &quot;color&quot; kan de waarde &quot;green&quot; zijn voor een specifieke aanbieding.<!--Characteristics are used as values in content that represents this decision option and as features to analyze and optimize the performance of an offer.
+When every instance has the same attribute or property, that aspect should be modeled as an extension schema that derives from the decision option detail.-->
-Kenmerken worden gebruikt als waarden in de inhoud die deze beslissingsoptie vertegenwoordigt en als kenmerken voor het analyseren en optimaliseren van de prestaties van een aanbieding.
-Wanneer elke instantie de zelfde attributen of het bezit heeft, zou dat aspect als uitbreidingsschema moeten worden gemodelleerd dat uit het detail van de beslissingsoptie voortkomt.
 **Type:** voorwerp

 +++